wa1tnr/c4a-lcl-a/README.md

 **NOTE**: Unlike ColorForth, ';' compiles EXIT and then changes the state to INTERPRET.<br/>

 ## Tachyon's influence on C4A
-In C4A, a program is a sequence of WORD-CODEs. <br/>
+- In C4A, a program is a sequence of WORD-CODEs. <br/>
-A WORD-CODE is a 32-bit unsigned number (i.e. - a DWORD). <br/>
+- A WORD-CODE is a 32-bit unsigned number (i.e. - a DWORD). <br/>
-Primitives are assigned numbers sequentially from 0 to [BYE]. <br/>
+- Primitives are assigned numbers sequentially from 0 to [BYE]. <br/>
-If a WORD-CODE is less than or equal to [BYE], it is a primitive. <br/>
+- If a WORD-CODE is less than or equal to [BYE], it is a primitive. <br/>
-If the top 3 bits are set, it is a 29-bit unsigned literal, 0-$1FFFFFFF. <br/>
+- If the top 3 bits are set, it is a 29-bit unsigned literal, 0-$1FFFFFFF. <br/>
-If it is between [BYE], and $E0000000, it is the code address of a word to execute. <br/>
+- If it is between [BYE], and $E0000000, it is the code address of a word to execute. <br/>

 ## CELLs in C4A
-A **CELL** in C4A is 32-bits, the same size as a **WORD-CODE**.
-For PCs, only 32-bit platforms are supported.
+- A **CELL** in C4A is 32-bits, the same size as a **WORD-CODE**.
+- Since development boards don't support 64-bits, neither does c4a.
+- For PCs, only 32-bit platforms are supported.
+- For 64-bit systems, see c4: https://github.com/CCurl/c4).

 ## Building C4A
-- **NOTE** c4a is primarily for development boards, not PCs (see c4: https://github.com/CCurl/c4).
-  - But c4a can be built and run on Windows and Linux systems.
-  - Since development boards don't support 64-bits, neither does c4a.

-## PCs - Windows and Linux, and probably others
+### PCs - Windows and Linux, and probably others
 - Windows: there is a c4a.sln file for Visual Studio
   - only the x86 target is supported
 - Linux: there is a makefile